Bookworm-project/BookwormDB/README.md

 # Demo #
-Here we'll look at how to use Presidio by going through a demo where we will look at t[text from the summaries of bills](https://github.com/unitedstates/congress/wiki "text from the summaries of bills") introduced in the US Congress from 1973 to the present day.
+Here we'll look at how to use Presidio by going through a demo where we will look at [text from the summaries of bills](https://github.com/unitedstates/congress/wiki "text from the summaries of bills") introduced in the US Congress from 1973 to the present day.
 The goal is to provide everything needed to build a Bookworm using publically available data.

 First we need to download the latest data.
 I've put together a script in another repo that will download everything you'll need.
 Start by cloning that repo: